 Epidural and spinal anaesthetics are often used to stop pain during labour or caesarean sections.
 An epidural block and a spinal block both involve the injection of local anaesthetic into the spine.

-A nerve block involves injecting local anaesthetic around a cluster of nerves that supply a particular part of the body, such as the arm or the leg or the arm.
+A nerve block involves injecting local anaesthetic around a cluster of nerves that supply a particular part of the body, such as the arm or the leg.
 These numb a large area.
 Nerve blocks may be used during and after surgery, for example on the hip or knee.

 Preparing for a local anaesthetic